griptape-ai/griptape/docs/examples/query-webpage-astra-db.md

 and finally runs a RAG process to answer a question specific to the topic of the Web page.

+This script requires that a vector collection has been created in the Astra database (with name `"griptape_test_collection"` and vector dimension matching the embedding being used, i.e. 1536 in this case).

 _Note:_ Besides the [Astra DB](../griptape-framework/drivers/vector-store-drivers.md#astra-db) extra,
 this example requires the `drivers-web-scraper-trafilatura` Griptape extra to be installed as well.